mjpritchard/test-decap-help/content/docs/getting-started/present-ssh-key.md

   Now you can set up the OpenSSH client:

-  - Set the ssh-agent service so that it starts automatically, and start it on this occasion:
+  - Set the ssh-agent service so that it starts manually, and start it on this occasion:

   {{< command prompt="PS C:\Users\User>" shell="powershell" >}}
   Get-Service ssh-agent
-  Set-Service ssh-agent -StartupType Automatic Start-Service ssh-agent
+  Set-Service ssh-agent -StartupType Manual Start-Service ssh-agent
   {{</command>}}

+  (once you're confident that it's working correctly, you could set `-StartupType Automatic`)

   - Load your key into the ssh-agent